Updated: 12 Apr 2023

-With Bookinglayer, you can categorize stays according to the reservation channel and define email rules that let you send different messages depending on the channel.
+With Bookinglayer, you can categorise stays according to the reservation channel and define email rules that let you send different messages depending on the channel.
 For example, you can decide to include a 15% discount only in emails to guests that previously booked via Booking.com.
 Thanks to that, you'll be able to promote future direct bookings and increase your revenue per booking.

 With these tips, you'll be able to upgrade the quality and success rate of your welcome home emails.
-Using a tool that allows you to send personalized messages is essential to capitalize on your marketing efforts.
+Using a tool that allows you to send personalised messages is essential to capitalise on your marketing efforts.
 Hospitality and travel are the industries that are focused on providing the best experiences and creating unforgettable memories for guests.
 It's great to continue with this approach even after the guests are already back home.

 Keep me in the loop